qwerfd2/Groove_Coaster_2_Server/README.md

 If you want to make your service only available to whitelisted devices, turn on `AUTHORIZATION_NEEDED` in `config.py` and add the device id after the .php request to the `whitelist table`.
 If you want to ban a device/taito ID, add the device ID or the username of the taito ID to the blacklist table.
 The `reason` column is for your own reference.
 If a device is logged in to that Taito ID, they cannot download asset, cannot log out, and cannot change name.
 If a device is not in the whitelist (if enabled) or is banned by device ID, they will not be able to download anything.

 `getCrypt.py` is a standalone script used to decrypt the mass inside the `GET` requests.

+## QOL Features

+### Save file migration

+A `save_id` will be generated upon saving the data to the server.
+It is available at your user page.
+You can share it, or input someone else's `save_id`, to have their save file applied to your record.

+Note that your old record is not backed up.
+Thus, this feature should only be used to migrate your own save file, or some save file that you trust.

+## Coin Multiplier

+A coin multiplier [0, 5] can be set by the user in the user center.

+That's about it actually

 ## Account System Implementation